PratimaGurav/cellar-89/README.md

 ## Testing

 ### Bugs
 - Site had a feature of age verification modal [Code pen](https://codepen.io/tuhi009/pen/xxxBGdB) site was used as a reference.
-Age criteria and cookies statement did not work correctly and had [errors](/documentation/images/age-modal-bug.png).
+Age criteria and cookies statement did not work correctly and had [error](/documentation/images/age-modal-bug.png).
 After consulting with the Tutor team and to avoid author plagiarism the same was deleted.
-  As an alternative Responsible Alcohol Consumption modal was added and the marquee features age criteria.
+  - Fix : As an alternative Responsible Alcohol Consumption modal was added and the marquee features age criteria.
 Also the sign up page has a feature to certify the age is 18 years and above.

+- Review form layout had layout issue [error](/documentation/images/review-form-bug.jpeg)
+  - Fix : overflow scrollbar was added.

 ### Validation